Skip to main content

 Not considering Feature Risk means that you might be building the wrong functionality, for the wrong audience or at the wrong time.
 Eventually, this will come down to lost money, business, acclaim, or whatever you are doing your project for.
 So let's unpack this concept into some of its variations.

-As shown in the diagram above, Feature Risks are a family of risks you face any time you start trying to build functionality to serve a client.
+Feature Risks are a family of risks you face any time you start trying to build functionality to serve a client.
 In this article, we will:

 • Discuss how they occur and what action you can take to address them.